This post may contain affiliate links. Please read our disclosure policy.

-I originally found this recipe a few years ago on Pinterest, but through a little research have found that its original author is a brilliant lady named Robin Chapmin.
-As the story goes her aunt gave her a recipe for pot roast made with italian dressing and she swapped it out with ranch to make it a little milder.
+I originally found this recipe a few years ago on Pinterest, but through a little research, I have found that its original author is a brilliant lady named Robin Chapman.
+As the story goes her aunt gave her a recipe for pot roast made with Italian dressing and she swapped it out with ranch to make it a little milder.

 This is so true of recipes, we pass them along and adapt them a bit to suit our family’s tastes.
-Well, I am so glad Ms. Chapman created this magnificant combination, because it sure is a family favorite at my house.
+Well, I am so glad Ms. Chapman created this magnificent combination because it sure is a family favorite at my house.

-I am using a litttle different cut of meat on this on, because I have plans to make a Debris Gravy Fry recipe with this (coming soon).
+I am using a little different cut of meat on this one, because I have plans to make a Debris Gravy Fry recipe with this (coming soon).
 Most people make this with a chuck roast and I have too.
 It is so amazing with that cut as well.
-To me the Rump Roast just had a deeper flavor and the texture I wanted for the fries.
+To me, the Rump Roast just had a deeper flavor and the texture I wanted for the fries.

 I am so glad I tried it on this cut!
 AMAZING!!
 Now as you will see in the pictures below, it was a bit of a challenge keeping everything from sliding off this cut.
 So just don’t look at that mess!
 Do you ever make a mess cooking like I do??
 UGH!